seisman/FnetPy/README.rst

-FnetPy is a Python package to request seismic waveform data from [NIED F-net](http://www.fnet.bosai.go.jp).
+FnetPy is a Python package to request seismic waveform data from `NIED F-net <http://www.fnet.bosai.go.jp>`_.

 Usage
 =====